-Engage them with content focused on comparing your solution against the competition, as well as case studies and social proof like customer feedback and positive external reviews.
+Engage them with content that compares your solution against the competition, case studies, and social proof like customer feedback and positive external reviews.

 Expedite the process by offering people an easy opportunity to make a purchase at every step of the customer journey.

-Once the customer has made a purchase, it’s often more cost-efficient to keep them engaged than to find a new customer.
+Once the customer has made a purchase, keeping them engaged is often more cost-efficient than finding a new customer.